 Your credit will be looked at when you apply for any loan.
 Your credit history is a record of all your credit accounts and how you have handled them.
 Things such as your payment record, debt amount, credit account types, etc., make up your credit history.
 All this information is on your credit reports, which lenders will pull before giving you a loan.

 Without any credit, it can be challenging for lenders to gauge how responsible you are with your credit accounts and, therefore, how likely you are to repay your car loan.
 So, they may ask for a larger down payment for their financial protection if they do decide to give out a loan to you.

 Required Down Payment With No Credit

 When it comes to the required amount for a down payment on a car with no credit, it will largely depend on where you buy your car from.
-Sometimes you may find special promotions or seasonal discounts from one place that impacts the kind of down payment required.
+You may find special promotions or seasonal discounts from one place that affect the down payment required.